krisdevs/xmcp/.github/README.md

 - Skips building examples and config packages for faster CI/development iteration
 - Examples are tested by installing the built packages, not by building them
 - Config packages (like `eslint-config-custom`) are skipped in validation
+- Lockfile integrity is verified automatically with `--frozen-lockfile`

 **Full build (when needed):**